MarcoBofa/Reproducibility_study_nlp/README.md

 Once the scripts are run, you get a set of results files like the ones in the `results` folder (due to space limitations, our results can be downloaded running the `results_processing.ypnb` notebook).
 To process these results files, it can be used the notebook `results_processing.ipynb` to collect all the results.

+The section on gradedLE and the section on LRC that use the CogALexV unfortunately do not work.

 ### **Section 5.2 in the paper: Error analysis**

+This parte is included just for completeness but does not actually work.

-We performed an error analysis of the results over the CogALexV and EVALution datasets.
+We tried to perform an error analysis of the results over the CogALexV and EVALution datasets.
 For this error analysis the metadata files are needed:

 - For CogAlexV: `datasests/CogALexV/relata_metadata.txt` and `datasests/CogALexV/pairs_metadata.txt`.
 - For EVALution: `datasests/EVALution/EVALUTION_RELATA.txt` and `datasests/EVALution/EVALUTION_RELATIONS.txt`.

 These files contains the POS, domain, prototipically value needed to perform the error analysis.

-Use the notebook `error_analysis.ipynb`.
+This parte uses the notebook `error_analysis.ipynb`.

-### **Section 5.3 in the paper: Embedding Projection Visualization**

-To control del learning process of the network we visualize the model embeddings by layers and epochs.
-The script to retrieve the processed embeddings for the visualization is `embedding_visualization.ipynb`.

-Inputs for the script are the desired checkpoints downloaded from `notebooks/lrc_train_evaluate_launcher.ipynb` and `notebooks/masked_lrc_train_evaluate_launcher.ipynb`.
-The outputs are: a `visualization_metadata.tsv` file and a `visualization_tensors.tsv` file.

-Due to RAM limitations in Google Collab, there is a limited number of examples (400) one can process a a time.

 ## **Summary of the results**